PlasticDigits/cw20-mintable/README.md

 ls -l cw20_mintable.wasm
 sha256sum cw20_mintable.wasm
 ```

+For optimization, then use:
+`wasm-opt -Oz -o cw20_mintable_optimized.wasm cw20_mintable.wasm`

 Or for a production-ready (optimized) build, run a build command in the
 the repository root: https://github.com/CosmWasm/cw-plus#compiling.